sen206-create/sen206-create/Projects/ieeg-preprocessing-frequency-analysis.md

 ## Next Steps

 - Run the band-power classifier and record the measured accuracy.
-- Save the classification report to a text file.
 - Plot confusion matrices for both classifiers.
 - Extend the dataset from one recording to multiple sessions.
 - Try a neural network only after the feature-based baseline is understood.